pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Values perpetuation mechanisms that ensure your principles endure
 - A philanthropic vision that extends across 365 years

 Philanthropy is not about giving away wealthâ€”it's about leveraging wealth to create change, build community, and leave the world better than you found it.
-This chapter shows you how to build a philanthropic legacy that serves your dynasty and the world for generations to come.
+This chapter shows you how to build a philanthropic legacy that serves your Legacy and the world for generations to come.

 ---